 Urban Planner | Regional Planner | Sustainable Development Consultant | Planning Consultant | County Planner | Environmental Planner Natural Resources Manager | Non-Profit Organizations

 How to Apply as a Pre-Major:

-At any time, you can declare yourself as a pre-major with interest in Urban Studies in the College of the Environment advising office, ES 539.
-There are several advantages to declaring as a pre-major during your freshman or sophomore year.
-Once you are declared as a pre-major you are assigned a College of the Environment professional advisor and a faculty advisor based on your academic interests.
+At any time, you can declare yourself as a pre-major in Urban Planning and Sustainable Development by emailing email@example.com.
+A declaration form will be sent to you to complete and return.
+Once you are declared as a pre-major you are assigned a College of the Environment professional advisor and a UPSD program faculty advisor based on your academic interests.
 Your professional advisor can help you understand graduation requirements and how to navigate through the College of the Environment curriculum.
 Your faculty advisor guides you in which courses to take, and when, and gives you advice about internships and how to prepare for graduate school or a future career.
-As a pre-major, your email is added to an email distribution list for College of the Environment majors so you will begin to receive notifications and general announcements.
+As a pre-major, your email is added to distribution lists for College of the Environment majors so you will begin to receive notifications and general announcements.
 The pre-major status will also give you access to priority registration for some classes.

 How to Apply to the Major:

 As a nationally accredited professional planning program, admission to the Urban Planning and Sustainable Development major at the College of the Environment is a competitive process.
 The program accepts a junior cohort class of about 25 students annually during the spring quarter, but other application periods may also be announced.
 Before applying, students should complete required GURs and foundations courses.

 To apply, submit an application (and a PDF file) that includes the following:

 - A statement of interest (700-1,000 words) that describes your interest in the urban planning major; your familiarity with urban planning and sustainable development; and your vision and affinity to work in the planning field and in the public interest.

 - A resume summarizing academic, curricular, extra-curricular, and any volunteer activities.